 Ideally governments would be able to reach a point of adopting a system of proper checks-and-balances, enshrined in the law, to allow the government to present this entire issue of mass surveillance “for the greater good” of the public all the more palatable.
 Gaining federal court approval and the consent of ministers before utilizing any powers is one such consideration.
 Of course, accountability and effectiveness must be properly balanced to ensure that such technology can contribute to security.

 As controversial and heated as this topic has been, and will most definitely continue to be, there is one fctor which has recieved insufficient attention.
 We as a society must continue to mature in order to comprehend how we can actually discover and reach the right balance between civil rights and national security.
 The correct ethics in this regard is out there, waiting for us to reach the point of being able to digest its importance, and thus carry out the necessary measures.
-This may mean allowing the government into some aspects of our lives, while also placing into action the correct system of checks and balances to regulate law enforcement authority.
+This may mean allowing the government into some aspects of our lives, while also placing into action the correct system of checks and balances to regulate law enforcement authority and the use of spyware.
 However challenging the task, we owe it to the next generations, and ourselves, to reach a logical concept to pave the path forward.

 Watch this interview with Edward Snowden